infinyon/labs-stars-forks-changes-sm/README.md

 **SMDK Compatible**

-This project works with `smdk` command tools, wrapped inside a makefile:
+This project works with `smdk` command tools, wrapped inside the Makefile:

 ```
 make build